 4. Spicy soups and stews

 We visited South Korea during the summer season.
 Although it was hot outside, the Koreans didn’t seem to mind as they would still serve and eat hot soups and stews.
 Some of the ones we tried were the spicy Korean beef stew, spicy soft tofu and minced beef stew, spicy beef soup with ramen noodles, and spicy tripe and intestine soup.
-Yep, there were a whole lot of spice going on!
+Yep, there was a whole lot of spice going on!
 Delicious!

 5. Traditional Jeju food